Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Introduction

-We could \enquote{freeze} every active flow, and run the static traffic planning only for the new flows.
-This amounts to defensive planning, and we can find defensive planning approaches in the literature \cite{nayakIncrementalFlowScheduling2018}, too.
-Defensive planning approaches do not change the configuration of active flows in order to add new flows.
-In other words, defensive planning takes the configuration of active flows for granted and uses the remaining network resources for routing and scheduling new flows.
-While defensive planning never affects the quality of service (QoS) of active flows, it might utilize network resources in a suboptimal way.
+In early approaches~\cite{raagaard_runtime_2017-1,nayakIncrementalFlowScheduling2018} this is addressed by what amounts to defensive planning: Defensive planning does not change the configuration of active flows in order to add new flows.
+In other words, defensive planning takes the configuration of active flows as fixed and uses the remaining network resources for routing and scheduling new flows.
+While defensive planning never affects the quality of service (QoS) of active flows, it might utilize network resources in a sub-optimal way.
+For example, defensive planning might result in scenarios where new flows have to be rejected simply because the active flows have \enquote{fragmented} the remaining network resources, and we cannot \enquote{correct} the past scheduling and routing decisions.